 A goal he's had trouble completing is writing for his blog every single week.

-Such a simple activity can easily be swept under the proverbial rug if you don't cut out designated time for it.
+Such a simple (or daunting) activity can easily be swept under the proverbial rug if you don't cut out designated time for it.

 So we went over some strategies he could do to make time for writing.
 Plus, we discussed the importance of getting specific.